varphone/statrs/README.md

 If you'd like to modify where the data is downloaded, you can use the environment variable, `STATRS_NIST_DATA_DIR` for running the script and the tests.

+## Minimum supported Rust version (MSRV)

+This crate requires a Rust version of 1.66.0 or higher.
+Increases in MSRV will be considered a semver non-breaking API change and require a version increase (PATCH until 1.0.0, MINOR after 1.0.0).

 ## Contributing

 Thanks for your help to improve the project!